 How to quiet that voice in the back of your head that keeps asking, “Why am I doing this?”

-Right now, you are checking out a website for guitarists.
+Right now, you're reading a story on a website for (and by) guitarists.

 Boys, admit it.
 Whatever your purportedly purist goals were, you had visions of female affection racing through your mind when you figured out the riff to “Enter Sandman.”
 After all, it pays off when the fairer sex sees how well you can use your hands.
 Conversely, girls, though you often don’t get proper recognition as players, you automatically have the rapt attention of every male music-nerd who dreams of dating a guitar heroine.